 Cramer's 'Mad Money' Recap: Making Sense of Earnings Season

-NEW YORK (TheStreet) -- "I want to show you a new way to use earnings season," Jim Cramer told "Mad Money" viewers, dedicating his entire show Monday to helping individual investors navigate the overwhelming nature of the busiest time on Wall Street.
+NEW YORK ( TheStreet) -- "I want to show you a new way to use earnings season," Jim Cramer told "Mad Money" viewers Friday.
+He dedicated his entire show to helping individual investors navigate the overwhelming nature of the busiest time on Wall Street.

 Cramer explained that it's important to put earnings and their accompanying conference calls into context -- earnings alone can't be relied on to predict a stock's future behavior as it once was.